Xyfir/Documentation/libyq/annotations/integration.md

 }, ... }
 ```

-If `error` is true this usually means that the user's subscription key is invalid, expired, or they've hit their download limit for the day.

 If `error` is true, a `message` property may also be present that will give you an idea of what went wrong.
+An error usually means that the user's subscription key is invalid, expired, or they've hit their download limit for the day.

 `"id"` is a placeholder for the ids of the requested annotation sets.
 This means if you requested the annotations for sets with the ids of `5,10,15` then the response would be `{error: false, "5": { ... }, "10": { ... }, "15": { ... }}`.